 Moong beans can be cooked just like split lentils into a Dal.
 Gujarati Mug is delicious with notes of tanginess.

 However, moong beans really come into their own when sprouted.
 Sprouting increases the nutrition of beans as well as making them easier for us to digest, so it’s a great option.
-The sprouted beans can be used in Stir Fries like Marathi Usal, cooked in a Konkan style Amti, or combined with Moth Beans to make a delicious street food dish (and a personal favourite!) called Misal Pav.
+The sprouted beans can be used in Indian dishes like Marathi Usal and Misal Pav, as well as in traditional Chinese dishes.
+‘Beansprouts’ are made from moong beans.

 Whether you want to cook Moong Beans as a Dal or you want to sprout them, they’ll require soaking.
-Soak overnight and moong beans will be cooked in just 10 minutes or can be put to sprout.
+Soak overnight and the next morning they can be put to sprout or can be cooked in less than 10 minutes.

 Pigeon Pea Lentils